datafiniti/data-fizz/AllMyBooksArePacked/src/README.md

 ### Products beyond just simply books.
+1. The fields for other products may change (for instance, non-books do not have an Author field).
+This may warrant a modification in the database design to have `PageId, Domain, Field, Value` kind of table structure, where we can extract whatever fields need to be extracted and store them.
+2. The table that stored the identifiers for extracting information (which could be XPATH or the params like discussed above) needs to change as well to `Domain, Field, Identifiers` where identifers were `tag, params` in the section above.
+The `Field` values in the case of books are Author, Price, etc. However, for other products they'd be different.

 ### Parse and ship 2,000,000 books (in a reasonably time frame; e.g., polynomial time) instead of merely 20.
+1. The current program processes page by page, but still keeps the extracted fields in memory.
+That'd be unacceptable if there are too many books.
+So, the first change would be to write every field extracted to the output as and when available.
+2. The extraction process can be parallelized and distributed, where a cluster of computers can read from a queue and process the pages one by one.
+The size of the cluster can be chosen depending on the number of pages to be processed vs. the throughput of each machine.
+3. The extraction process from a single page is polynomial (since reading/parsing HTML, search etc. are all polynomial).